 - (C) The DHS nurse informs the applicant of the qualified agencies in his or her local area that provide services and obtains the applicant's primary and secondary choice of agencies.
 When the applicant or family declines to choose a primary personal care service agency, the DHS nurse selects an agency from a list of all available agencies, using a round-robin system.
 The DHS nurse documents the name of the selected personal care provider agency. - (6) The DHS nurse completes the UCAT within three-business days of the assessment visitPart III and sends it to the DHS area nurse for medical eligibility determination.
 Personal care service eligibility is established on the date medical eligibility is approved and financial eligibility is established.
-This date serves as the certification date for services to be initiated. - (A) When the length of time from the initial assessment to the date of service eligibility determination exceeds 90-calendar ninety (90)-calendar days, a new UCAT Part III and assessment visit is required. - (B) The DHS area nurse assigns a medical certification period of not more than $\frac{36 \text{ months.}}{12 \text{ months}}$ thirty-six (36) months for persons eighteen (18) years of age and older or not more than twelve (12) months for persons younger than eighteen (18) years of age.
-The service plan period under the Service Authorization Model (SAM) is for a period of $\frac{12}{12}$ twelve (12) months and is provided by the DHS nurse. - (7) The DHS area nurse notifies the DHS county worker via ELDERSElectronic Data Entry and Retrieval System (ELDERS) of the personal care certification.
+This date serves as the certification date for services to be initiated. - (A) When the length of time from the initial assessment to the date of service eligibility determination exceeds 90-calendar_ninety-calendar (90-calendar) days, a new UCAT_Part III and assessment visit is required. - (B) The DHS area nurse assigns a medical certification period of not more than 36 months. thirty-six (36) months for persons eighteen (18) years of age and older or not more than twelve (12) months for persons younger than eighteen (18) years of age.
+The service plan period under the Service Authorization Model (SAM) is for a period of 12 twelve (12) months and is provided by the DHS nurse. - (7) The DHS area nurse notifies the DHS county worker via ELDERSElectronic Data Entry and Retrieval System (ELDERS) of the personal care certification.
 The authorization line is open via automation from ELDERS. - (8) Upon establishment of personal care certification, the DHS nurse contacts the member's preferred provider agency, or when necessary, the secondary provider agency or the provider agency selected by the round robin system.
-Within one businessone (1)-business day of provider agency acceptance, the DHS nurse forwards the referral information to the provider agency for SAM plan development.
-Refer to OAC 317:35-15-8(a). - (9) Following the SAM packet development by the provider agency, and within three-business three (3)-business days of receipt of the packet from the provider agency, the DHS nurse reviews the documentation to ensure agreement with the plan.
-Once agreement is established, the packet is authorized by the designee or submitted to the area nurse for review. - (10) Within 10-business ten (10)-business days of receipt of the SAM case from the DHS nurse, the DHS area nurse authorizes or denies the SAM units.
+Within one business one-business (1-business) day of provider agency acceptance, the DHS nurse forwards the referral information to the provider agency for SAM plan development.
+Refer to OAC 317:35-15-8(a). - (9) Following the SAM packet development by the provider agency, and within three-business three-business (3-business) days of receipt of the packet from the provider agency, the DHS nurse reviews the documentation to ensure agreement with the plan.
+Once agreement is established, the packet is authorized by the designee or submitted to the area nurse for review. - (10) Within 10-business ten-business (10-business) days of receipt of the SAM case from the DHS nurse, the DHS area nurse authorizes or denies the SAM units.
 If the SAM case fails to meet standards for authorization, the case is returned to the DHS nurse for further justification.

-(11) Within one business one (1)-business day of knowledge of the authorization, the DHS nurse forwards the service plan authorization to the provider agency.
+(11) Within one business one-business (1-business) day of knowledge of the authorization, the DHS nurse forwards the service plan authorization to the provider agency.